Quarter-comma meantone: C-based construction tables

 With the perfect fifth taken as ∜5, the ends of this scale are 125 in frequency ratio apart, causing a gap of 125/128 (about two-fifths of a semitone) between its ends if they are normalized to the same octave.
 If the last step (here, G♯) is replaced by a copy of A♭ but in the same octave as G♯, that will increase the interval C♯–G♯ to a discord called a wolf fifth.
+(Note that in meantone systems there are no wolf intervals when the actual, correct note is played: The wolf discord always is the result of naïvely trying to substitute the flat above for the required sharp below it, or vice-versa.)

 Except for the size of the fifth, this is identical to the stack traditionally used in Pythagorean tuning.
 Some authors prefer showing a C-based stack of fifths, ranging from A♭ to G♯.
 Since C is not at its center, this stack is called C-based asymmetric: